spm/spm-docs/docs/tutorials/fmri/block/preprocessing/visual_inspection.md

 ## Inspecting functional data

-Similarly to how we checked the anatomical data, we will now inspect the functional image.
+Similarly to how we checked the anatomical data, we will now inspect a functional image.

 Select `Check Reg` from the SPM menu and choose the functional data you want to view - in this case `sub-01_task-auditory_bold.nii` stored in `sub-01/func`.
 Browse through the image with your mouse or arrow keys just like you did with the anatomical data.